India is a country of storytellers.

 Like content writing, search engine optimization, social media, designing, video making, google ranking, emails, phone calls, last min meetings, and continuous interruptions often make it hard to focus on one task at a time.

-This in turn makes it very difficult to get into the creative zone for storytelling, sometimes losing sight of the fact that if Digital Marketing isn’t creative then the company’s brand and the story aren’t creative.
+This, in turn, makes it very difficult to get into the creative zone for storytelling, sometimes losing sight of the fact that if Digital Marketing isn’t creative, then the company’s brand and the story aren’t creative.

-According to Digital Guru Sanjog, Storytelling is the part of Digital marketing and the future of Content Marketing strategy in this year of 2020.
+According to Digital Guru Sanjog, Storytelling is part of Digital marketing and the future of Content Marketing strategy in this year of 2020.

-Weaving a story intricately around your customers so they feel included in the narrative of your brand and products is no easy task.
+Weaving a story intricately around your customers, so they feel included in the narrative of your brand and products is no easy task.

-As social creatures, we have a built-in receptor in the brain for stories, it is an ancient form of communication that we as humans respond well to.
+As social creatures, we have a built-in receptor in the brain for stories; it is an ancient form of communication that we as humans respond well to.

-Actually, the study shows that people lean towards a story on the facts and will review a story a lot speedier.
+The study shows that people lean towards a story on the facts and will review a story a lot speedier.

 What is the Great Storytelling

 - Great storytelling has a universal message